 In a few short years, we have released far too many wombats here—finding release sites has always been a challenge.
 Some humanized wombats need a very long and supported release.
-These we release here, and frankly we have just had too many wombats here in the last 18 months.
+These we release here, and frankly we have just had too many wombats here.
 It’s lucky there is so much bush here and a long valley for them to disperse into.
 Some wombats we held for up to 7 months for other carers till they could take them back so we deal with more than we release.

 Here is a summary and as time allows we will tell their stories in more detail in seperate posts .